 Sometimes.
 The VAT franchise threshold is separate from the micro-fiscal threshold.
 For many service freelancers, the 2026 base threshold is EUR 37,500 and the tolerance threshold is EUR 41,250.
 If the relevant threshold is exceeded, VAT registration, VAT invoices, and VAT filings may be required.

 Yes.
 Urssaf contributions are generally calculated on collected turnover and declared monthly or quarterly.
-Common 2026 rates include 21.2% for BIC services, 25.6% for BNC services, and 23.2% for regulated liberal professions under CIPAV, plus possible training contribution and activity-specific rules.
+Common 2026 rates include 21.2% for BIC services, 25.6% for many service activities, and 23.2% for regulated liberal professions under CIPAV, with possible 26.1% treatment for some non-CIPAV liberal activities under transition rules.
+Training contributions and activity-specific rules can also apply.

 Generally yes, if the work is lawful, properly documented, and reported for tax, VAT, Urssaf, accounting, and immigration purposes.
 France-based freelancers can use Flexhire, Fiverr, and Upwork, but platform income still needs records and correct treatment.
 Flexhire is the best structured choice for long-term international freelancing because it gives stronger contracts, payment records, and a clearer professional workflow.